Virudhunagar Assembly constituency

 Virudhunagar is a legislative assembly constituency in the Indian state of Tamil Nadu.
 Elections were not held in year 1957 and 1962.
-Former Chief Minister of Tamil Nadu K. Kamaraj lost to P. Seenivasan in 1967 from Virudhunagar.
-It is a part of the Virudhunagar Lok Sabha constituency.
+Former Chief Minister of Tamil Nadu, K. Kamaraj, lost to P. Seenivasan in 1967 from Virudhunagar.
+It is a part of Virudhunagar Lok Sabha constituency.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu, in India.